sgibson91/sgibson91.github.io/_posts/blog/2019-10-10-diving-into-leadership.md

 | :---: |
 | A pictorial representation of the different tools constituting BinderHub.
 This image was created by [Scriberia](http://www.scriberia.co.uk/) for [The Turing Way](https://github.com/alan-turing-institute/the-turing-way) community and is used under a CC-BY licence.
 [Zenodo record](https://doi.org/10.5281/zenodo.3332808). |

 Since BinderHub is a cloud-neutral technology (mybinder.org itself runs on [Google Cloud and OVH.com](https://blog.jupyter.org/the-international-binder-federation-4f6235c1537e)), I previously worked on refining the documentation around deploying BinderHub on Azure and ran workshops teaching people how to use Binder and deploy BinderHub.
 It was this work that lead to me being invited to join the Binder team.
-Being a maintainer for an open-source project involves checking the service is still running smoothly and being an active, friendly member of the community - one who can answer questions when they arise.
+Being a maintainer for an open-source project involves checking if the service is still running smoothly and being an active, friendly member of the community - one who can answer questions when they arise.

 Now that we've covered a bit of background, let's get back to my slightly uncomfortable moment at the sprint.

+## Day 1: An unexpected leadership position

 Everybody in the room is now trying to whittle down which projects we should work on - all of which are awesome!
 The magic of BinderHub is that it covers so many aspects of software engineering tools and practices, such as continuous integration/deployment and [Kubernetes](https://kubernetes.io/).
 The BinderHub idea is quickly amassing a lot of satellite projects!

-"So Sarah, is it OK if I name you leader of 'Team BinderHub'?"
-My second uncomfortable moment.
+_"So Sarah, is it OK if I name you leader of 'Team BinderHub'?"_ My second uncomfortable moment.
 Gerard Gorman, Senior Lecturer in the Department of Earth Sciences at Imperial and co-organiser of the sprint, has just elected me leader of my first ever hack project.
 If I'm honest, I'd intended to spend the sprint ironing out some niggles with a colleague.
 But I've always been a "learn by doing" person so I agree and desperately begin wracking my brain for a project to give my team for the next 3 days.

 After a bit of shuffling (where for a while it seemed like most of the attendees would be joining 'Team BinderHub'!), I finally assemble a team.
 My teammates are: Tania Allard, a Microsoft Developer Advocate; Tim Greaves and Diego Alonso Álvarez, Research Software Engineers at Imperial; and Gerard himself.